COVE POINT BEACH: A HISTORICAL PERSPECTIVE

 In 1828, a lighthouse was built to mark the shoal extending out into the shipping channel.
-(The full story of the lighthouse is included in your packet.)
 Keepers and their families lived at the lighthouse keeping watch and exacting records which tell tales of shipwrecks, rescues and friendship.
 One story describes a ship captain who knew his lighthouse keeper friend enjoyed few luxuries.
 Once, upon passing Cove Point, he sounded his whistle and threw a whole stem of bananas overboard.
 The keeper rowed out to retrieve the rare treat.

-After the war, without slaves, the tobacco trade diminished.
+After the Civil War, the tobacco trade diminished.
 Consequently, so did the packet ships docking at Cove Point.
 While tobacco continued to be a large cash crop, residents turned to the fertile fishing grounds of the Chesapeake Bay.
 This led to the demand for ship building.
 By 1880, 500 vessels plied the waters around southern Calvert County and Cove Point.

 In the early 1930’s Route 497, Cove Point Road, was completed.
 At this time, State Senator Joseph C. Webster saw an opportunity to develop a “high class” community along our shores.
 Webster purchased land and began developing housing.
 Knowing government workers enjoyed regular pay checks and higher than average salaries, he targeted US government employees with his marketing.
 Federal employees from Agriculture, Archives, Library of Congress and State responded.